History of the Republic of Turkey: AKP government (2002–present)

-A series of economic shocks led to new elections in 2002, bringing into power the conservative Justice and Development Party (AKP).
+A series of economic shocks led to new elections in 2002, bringing into power the Islamist Justice and Development Party (AKP).
 It was headed by the former mayor of Istanbul, Recep Tayyip Erdoğan.
 The political reforms of the AKP have ensured the beginning of the negotiations with the European Union.
 The AKP again won the 2007 elections, which followed the controversial August 2007 presidential election, during which AKP member Abdullah Gül was elected president at the third round.
 Recent developments in Iraq (explained under positions on terrorism and security), secular and religious concerns, the intervention of the military in political issues, relations with the EU, the United States, and the Muslim world were the main issues.
-The outcome of this election, which brought the Turkish and Kurdish ethnic/nationalist parties (MHP and DTP) into the parliament, affected Turkey's bid for the European Union membership.
+The outcome of this election, which brought the Turkish and Kurdish nationalist parties (MHP and DTP) into the parliament, affected Turkey's bid for the European Union membership.

 AKP is the only government in Turkish political history that has managed to win three general elections in a row with an increasing number of votes received in each one.
 The AKP has positioned itself in the midpoint of the Turkish political scene, much thanks to the stability brought by steady economic growth since they came to power in 2002.
 A large part of the population have welcomed the end of the political and economic instability of the 1990s, often associated with coalition governments - see Economic history of Turkey.
 2011 figures showed a 9% GDP growth for Turkey.

 Alleged members of a clandestine group called Ergenekon were detained in 2008 as part of a long and complex trial.
 Members are accused of terrorism and of plotting to overthrow the civilian government.
 On 22 February 2010, more than 40 officers were arrested and formally charged with attempting to overthrow the government with respect to so-called "Sledgehammer" plot.
 The accused included four admirals, a general and two colonels, some of them retired, including former commanders of the Turkish navy and air force (three days later, the former commanders of the navy and air force were released).